-A lot of the sound cues are responses to the characters actions onstage.
-Consequently the sound design sounds a lot better if the music and sound effects sound like they come from the same place as the performers.
-For example if the Cat drinks a cup of tea, we want the accompanying SLURP sound effect to come from exactly where he is standing.
-To achieve this we put most of the speakers onstage at floor level.
-The worst thing you can do is have the sound effects coming out of speakers on the proscenium or in the roof of the theatre as this will divorce the sounds from the performance, making it seem really fake to us adults.
+A lot of the sound cues are responses to the actions of the characters onstage.
+Consequently, the sound design sounds a lot better if the music and effects sound like they come from the same place as the performers.
+For example, if the Cat drinks a cup of tea, we want the accompanying SLURP sound effect to come from exactly where he is standing.
+To achieve this, we put most of the speakers onstage at floor level.
+The worst thing you can do, is have the sound effects coming out of speakers on the proscenium, or in the roof of the theatre, as this will divorce the sounds from the performance, making them seem really fake.
 Worse still, we discovered that children of this age range do not have the ability to imagine that a sound coming from one place is supposed to relate to an action somewhere else, i.e. if they see the Cat drinking a cup of tea upstage left, but the sound comes from downstage left, they think that there are two people drinking tea.
 They interpret very literally.

 We did use flown speakers though, to achieve the motorcycle driving across the roof of the theatre, the golf ball ricocheting around (speakers 9 & 10) and the music before and after the performance (speakers 7 & 8).

 The two versions we have created for MTI have been developed for different levels of resources and budgets.

 This version is for companies with moderate budgets and equipment resources.

 It uses playback software, Figure 53’s QLab, that many theatres and schools already have, or if not, can be rented for a few dollars per day (Figure 53 also provide educational pricing).
 It requires a Mac computer, an 8-output sound-card and 8 individual speakers placed around the space.

 This version is for companies with limited budgets and equipment resources.